stajs/SpecFlow.NetCore/README.md

 ### Notes

 - There is [a bug with the .NET Core CLI requiring a second build for newly added files to be discovered](https://github.com/stajs/SpecFlow.NetCore/issues/22).
-- Support for the .NET Core 1.0.0-rc4 tooling and `.csproj` was added by the community in February 2017 (thanks @richardjharding!) but has not yet been officially tested.
+- Support for the .NET Core switch from `project.json` to MSBuild `.csproj` was added by the community in February 2017 (thanks @richardjharding!) but has not yet been officially tested.

 ### Samples